After sex tape, cop wants job back

 Sept.
 19: Hi honey!
 I miss everything about you and I love you, I have made bad mistakes recently, but can't accept the life sentence without another trial.

 Ober's call resulted in Cabble's handing over the tape.
-When the officer's superiors told him to leave Cura alone, he told them she was the problem.
+When the officer's superiors told him to leave her alone, he told them she was the problem.

 On Feb.
-1, 2005, Cabble stopped Cura's vehicle, cursed at her for ignoring his calls and spat on her shoulder, records show.
+1, 2005, Cabble stopped her vehicle, cursed at her for ignoring his calls and spat on her shoulder, records show.
 His actions sparked the internal police investigation.

 "In hindsight, I feel bad about it," Cabble told investigators.
 "I know I made some mistakes."